-Since entering the era of democratization in 1999, viagra Indonesia’s record has been more positive than many would have expected.
-The economy grew over 6 percent per year over the last five years, no rx among the world’s high achievers.
+Since entering the era of democratization in 1999, Indonesia’s record has been more positive than many would have expected.
+The economy grew over 6 percent per year over the last five years, among the world’s high achievers.
 The government has decentralized significant functions.
 Political parties, civil society organizations, and interest groups are flourishing, representing diverse segments of Indonesia’s pluralistic society.
 Yet Indonesia continues to face long-term challenges such as improving health, education, and infrastructure; reducing corruption; and consolidating democratic development.

 Attention is increasingly focusing toward 2014, when Indonesia conducts elections for a new president.
 The run-up period to the elections is already under way, and there is heightened interest by Indonesians, as well as by Americans who follow Indonesia, in the contending parties and their positions.